dotansimha/graphql-yoga/README.md

 ##### `constructor(props: Props): GraphQLServer`

-The `prop` argument accepts the following fields:
+The `props` argument accepts the following fields:

 - `typeDefs`: A **string** containing GraphQL type definitions in [SDL](https://blog.graph.cool/graphql-sdl-schema-definition-language-6755bcb9ce51)
 - `resolvers`: An **object** containing resolvers for the fields specified in `typeDefs`